ubccpsc/310/docs/textbook/3-software-design/apis/index.md

 <Youtube id="c7yYrjt6Db4" />

-Some high-level API design advice includes:
+High-level API design advice is usually related to improving cohesion:

-* APIs should do one thing, and do it well (also known as the single responsibility principle).
+* APIs should do one thing, and do it well.

 * APIs should be kept as small and simple as possible; once an API is released it is hard to remove.